 With the recent advancements in veterinary care and nutrition, our pets are living longer, happier lives.
 Most pet owners understand the importance of early veterinary care & feeding a quality diet to their puppy or kitten.
-However less attention is given to their ageing dog or cat.
+However, less attention is given to their aging dog or cat.
 In fact when asked if their pet is a “senior citizen”, most owners don’t even know at what age their pet is considered “senior”?

 At what age is my cat or dog considered a “senior citizen”?

 In general, cats & small to medium dogs (up to 25kg) are considered senior from 7 years old, whereas your large and giant breeds (from 25kg) are considered senior from as early as 6 years old.

 What health changes can I expect with my senior pet?

 As our pets enter their golden years, they are at greater risk of a number of health issues.
 Some of these issues are preventable while others are not.
 However, when caught at an early stage many health problems are highly treatable.
 Common senior ailments include:

 - kidney/urinary tract disease

 With all of these potential health issues to be aware of, it is important that senior pet owners become proactive in their pet’s health care.